MISMO COMPLIANT

 Notarizing Construction Documents Online

 Construction projects involve a significant volume of legal and financial paperwork, and many of those documents require notarization at various stages of the project.
-Remote online notarization (RON) allows eligible contractors, subcontractors, property owners, and construction professionals to have qualifying documents notarized through a secure live video session — without visiting a notary's physical office.
+Remote online notarization (RON) allows eligible contractors, subcontractors, property owners, and construction professionals to have qualifying documents notarized through a secure live video session.

-Whether you are a general contractor managing a commercial project, a subcontractor preparing payment documents, a property owner recording a notice of commencement, or a permit expediter handling building department forms, remote online notarization may offer a faster and more flexible option for eligible documents.
+Whether you are a general contractor managing a commercial project, a subcontractor preparing payment documents, or a property owner recording a notice of commencement, remote online notarization may offer a faster and more flexible option for eligible documents.

 Many documents generated during the life of a construction project may require notarization.
-The specific requirements depend on the document type, the receiving party (such as a county recorder, title company, lender, or project owner), the state or jurisdiction, and the terms of the construction contract.
+The specific requirements depend on the document type, the receiving party, the state or jurisdiction, and the terms of the construction contract.

-Owner-builder affidavits, permit authorization forms, change of contractor affidavits, and other building department documents may also require notarization depending on the jurisdiction.
+Payment applications and owner-builder affidavits may also require notarization depending on the jurisdiction.
 Always verify with the issuing or receiving agency.

 General contractors managing large commercial or residential projects benefit from the speed and convenience of remote notarization, particularly for project closeout documents and final payment affidavits that may require quick turnaround.